Junior Information and Junior News Page

 - Holistic Information – this part is very important:

-- List of Activities and Experiences – use the information you provided on the Activities and Experiences Sheet
+- List of Activities and Experiences – use the information you provided on the activities and experience sheet

 - High School/Counselor Report – this is required for almost all private colleges.
 With the Common App and Coaition App, your counselor receives a link when you provide the email address.
 For colleges who are not members of the Common App or Coalition, there is usually a place for you to provide your counselor’s email address, or to print out a High School Report Form to bring it to your counselor.

 - High School Transcript – must be official.
 See the Senior Page for more information on requesting your transcript.

 - Teacher Recommendations – not required by all colleges, but with the Common App or Coalition, you must provide your teachers’ email addresses.